LiJ21/QLeaf/README.md

 QLeaf targets a narrow but real deployment regime: batch-1, host-visible inference for large ensembles of shallow decision trees.
 In this setting, a model may contain hundreds or thousands of depth-limited trees, but each request consists of a single feature row and must be answered immediately.
 The objective is not maximum throughput over a large batch, but minimum end-to-end latency for one request.

-This regime appears when tree models sit inside latency-sensitive systems: online decisioning, event-driven prediction, real-time ranking, risk checks, simulation loops, scientific control systems, or trading-style pipelines.
+This regime appears when tree models sit inside latency-sensitive systems: online decisioning, event-driven prediction, risk checks, simulation loops, or trading-style pipelines.
 In such settings, batching may be unavailable or undesirable because waiting for more rows would itself add latency.

 ## Why QLeaf?